 Sturt Haaga Gallery

-The new gallery and the previous restoration of the Boddy House itself (done in 2007-08) continue the 50-year history of public/private partnership between the property’s owner, Los Angeles County, and the nonprofit, community-based Descanso Gardens Guild, which manages the Gardens.
-Funding for the gallery project came entirely from private sources, led by a $2.1 million gift from La Cañada Flintridge residents Heather Sturt Haaga and Paul G. Haaga Jr. Additional funding was provided by The Ralph M. Parsons Foundation, Georgianna and Paul Erskine of Pasadena, and a number of additional individual and foundation supporters.
+Funding for the gallery came entirely from private, community sources.
+With a lead gift of $2.1 million from Heather Sturt Haaga and Paul G. Haaga, Jr., of La Cañada Flintridge, additional funding was provided by The Ralph M. Parsons Foundation of Los Angeles, Georgianna and Paul Erskine of Pasadena, and a number of additional individual and foundation supporters.